17 Top-Rated Attractions & Things to Do in Bar Harbor, ME

 10. George B. Dorr Museum of Natural History

-The George B. Door Museum of Natural History is one of the best places to visit for families.
+The George B. Door Museum of Natural History is one of the best places to visit for families in Bar Harbor.
 A palatable size, this unique museum celebrates the natural life found in Maine.
 From a hands-on tide pool tank featuring live hermit crabs and sea stars to captivating dioramas, there's a lot to see (and appreciate) in this small space.